 A healthier skin is better able to resist sun damage.
 Give your skin the gift of resiliency by keeping it well nourished and properly moisturized.
 Sign up a Microlastin Anti-Wrinkle Cream – one made for day wear and another formulated for a rejuvenating night repair.

-In case you are already faced with a photoaged skin problem, here are some of the photoaging treatments you should consider:
+In case you are already faced with a photoaged, here are some of the photoaging treatments you should consider:1.
+Hydroquinone

 Hydroquinone is a controversial skin lightening agent.
 It has been banned in other countries, including countries in Europe and Japan, for being a suspected carcinogen.
-The US FDA, however, continues to investigate.
+The US FDA, however, continues to investigate.2.
+Professional Chemical Peels

 Take note that chemicals can cause irreversible damage to your skin too if poorly handled so that it is best to seek the help of a professional to administer it to you.
-Follow pre- and post-procedure care closely.
+Follow pre- and post-procedure care closely.3.
+Laser Skin Treatments

-The major advantage of lasers over your anti aging cream is its ability to quickly exfoliate and regenerate newer, lesser damaged skin.
+The major advantage of lasers over your anti aging cream is its ability to quickly exfoliate and regenerate newer, lesser damaged skin.4.
+Radio Frequency Therapy

-This procedure is most highly acclaimed for correcting saggy skin, a loss of elasticity skin issue that may also be caused by photoaging.
+This procedure is most highly acclaimed for correcting saggy skin, a loss of elasticity skin issue that may also be caused by photoaging.5.
+Microneedling and Microdermabrasion

 Physical ways of stimulating faster skin exfoliation and regeneration.
 The drawback can be downtime depending on your skin’s tolerance to these kinds of treatments.